kiernann/demnom/README.md

 This project is a collection of data tracking the 2020 Democratic Primary.

-Instead of relying on polling alone, this project contains three types of data:
+Instead of relying on polling alone, this project contains many types of data:

   - Market data from